 Rather than each group having their own individual goals, revenue operations unites them around a singular set of goals that are not only directly related to each business unit, but tied to the overall success of the company.

 Since your teams will all be aligned on common goals that drive real revenue, it’s important to monitor metrics that indicate the performance of your new and improved sales process.
-These metrics can easily be tracked using a RevOps platform.
+These metrics can easily be tracked using a revenue operations platform.

 Conversion Rate – How many of your leads turn into opportunities.
 This indicates the quality of the leads that marketing is generating.